b-lukaszuk/RJ_BS_eng/contents/prediction.md

 ```

 The coefficient of determination is called $r^2$ (r squared) and in this case
-(simple linear regression) is equal to the Pearson's correlation coefficient
+(simple linear regression) it is equal to the Pearson's correlation coefficient
 (denoted as `r`) times itself.
 As we can see our model explains roughly 61% of
 variability in `plantAkg` biomass.

 ## Multiple Linear Regression {#sec:pred_multiple_lin_reg}

 Multiple linear regression is a linear regression with more than one predictor
-variables.
-Take look at the
+variable.
+Take a look at the
 [Icecream](https://vincentarelbundock.github.io/Rdatasets/doc/Ecdat/Icecream.html)
 data frame.